msbadar/yc-news/Readme.md

 3. Create triggers from https://console.cloud.google.com/cloud-build/triggers
 4. Modify IAM role from https://console.cloud.google.com/iam-admin/iam for `<projectid>@cloudbuild.gserviceaccount.com`.
 It should be `App Engine Admin, Cloud Build Service Account`
 5. Enable app engine from `https://console.cloud.google.com/appengine`

+## Testing
+Unit test cases is covered using jest and @testing-library/react.
+It can run using `yarn run test`